SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain

 \subsection{Quantitative Analysis of Ablation Studies}

-In order to effectively deconstruct the role of the proposed framework, a comprehensive evaluation was performed on the WMH dataset using three specific analyses.
-Among these were ablation studies associated with the training pipeline and structural architecture, followed by a design rationale study that validated the 2D architectural principle.
+In order to analyze the impact of the proposed components of the framework, a comprehensive evaluation was performed on the WMH dataset on three aspects.
+We conducted ablation studies on the training pipeline and network architecture, alongside a study validating the 2D design rationale.
 The quantitative findings from these analyses have been discussed in Tables \ref{tab:pipeline_ablation}, \ref{tab:architectural_ablation}, and \ref{tab:2d_vs_3d_comparison}.
-Fig.~\ref{fig:performance_boxplot} provides a better understanding in terms of performance consistency for specific experimental settings.
+Fig.~\ref{fig:performance_boxplot} provides a better understanding in terms of performance consistency for the pipeline and architecture ablation.